swionrdhw/myon_at_client/README.md

 ## Information

-Client to communicate with a MIOTY™ modem that uses MIOTY™ ENDPOINT AT-Protol v2.2.x.
+Client to communicate with the Swissphone m.YON mioty module.

+This library is forked from [https://github.com/mioty-iot/mioty_at_client_c].

 ## Integration